patrickl92/AudioChecklist/docs/Usage.md

   * Default value: 100 %

 ## Limitations
-* Hitting the assigned key or joystick button to show the checklist window is not always recognized if it is done multiple times in a short time period (e.g. closing the window and then immediately opening it again may won’t work).
+* Hitting the assigned key or joystick button to show the checklist window is not always recognized if it is done multiple times in a short time period (e.g. closing the window and then immediately opening it again may won’t work)
-* The minimum resolution of time is only one second.
-This can lead to sounds being played a second time if a checklist is resumed after it was paused right when the sound would finish playing.
-This may also cause sounds overlapping each other in this case.